bellaloc/NetGaurd/README.md

     ```
     python main_gui.py
     ```
+    # Run the Flask application:

+    flask run

+1. Open a web browser and navigate to http://127.0.0.1:5000 to access the NetGuard web interface.
-3. Click on the "Start Sniffing" button to initiate packet sniffing.
+2. Click on the "Start Sniffing" button to begin packet sniffing and intrusion detection.
-4. Monitor the GUI for any alerts generated for detected anomalies.
+3. Monitor the console output for real-time updates on detected network activities.
-5. Click on the "Stop Sniffing" button to stop packet sniffing.
+4. To stop packet sniffing, click on the "Stop Sniffing" button.

 ## Contributing